anthy16/TIL/css/handling-breakpoints-with-mixins.md

 Oftentimes, a website will need to change appearance, based on the current screen size.
 I like to break my website layout down three times.
 One for mobile, one for tablets and one for desktop.

-Using the following code, a mixin - `respond-to` - gets created and a list of breakpoints get set in an SCSS variable. `respond-to` takes an entry from this list and breaks down when reaching `max-width`.
-Should a value be used that isn't contained withing `$breakpoints`, the mixin will issue a warning.
+Using the following code, a mixin - `respond-to` - gets created and a list of breakpoints are set in an SCSS variable. `respond-to` takes an entry from this `$breakpoints` and breaks down when the screen size reaches `max-width`.
+Should a value be used that isn't contained within `$breakpoints`, the mixin will issue a warning.

 ```scss
 $breakpoints: (